arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 #### Flashing Mode without Carrier

 ***It is recommended to flash the board with the carrier.
 If it is not possible, we provide an alternative procedure for advanced users only implying the full flash memory erasing.
-If something gets wrong during the procedure, you might not be able to recover the board, so be careful.***
+If something gets wrong during the procedure, you might not be able to recover the board.
+Proceed with caution.***

 If *Portenta Breakout* or *Portenta Max Carrier* is not available to you, the Portenta X8 can be configured for programming mode using a few lines of command inside the Portenta X8's terminal via ADB.
 Please use the following commands in exact sequence while you are in the root environment with root permission.